jstetich/Bay_Stratification_sum/Graphics/DEP_Royal_Graphics.md

 difficult to analyze or summarize.
 Consequently, the data is often presented largely in graphical form.
 Formal statistical analyses are of less interest, as we expect variation by depth, time, and location.
-Unexplained variation is also fairly common.

-Here we focus on producing graphical summaries of the DEP sonde downcast data from a transect from the head of tida at the Presumpscot Estuary to Fort Gorges.
+Here we focus on producing graphical summaries of the DEP sonde downcast data from a transect from near the head of tide to the mouth of the Royal River estuary.

-1. Variation by time of year for each site and year, and

-We make use of a small graphics package we produced, `tdggraph`, that encapsulates logic needed to generate the necessary graphics
+We make use of a small graphics package we produced, `tdggraph`, that encapsulates logic needed to generate the necessary graphics.

 \#Load libraries